kjd/coen/README.md

 ./init-vagrant.sh --force-nfs-tcp
 ```
 > Read the warning message and type **Y** if you want to continue with the build process.

+### Had an Error and Wants to Try Again...

+If you have an unexpected error and you want to try again:
+Execute first `vagrant destroy` then `./init-vagrant.sh`

 ## Send me feedback!